 Following a preliminary triage to eliminate submissions unsuitable for Implementation Research and Practice all papers are sent out for review.
 The covering letter is important.
 To help the Editor in their preliminary evaluation, please indicate why you think the paper suitable for publication.

 The journal’s policy is to have manuscripts reviewed by two expert reviewers.
 There may be cases where the expertise of a third reviewer is sought.
-Implementation Research and Practice utilizes a double-blind peer review process in which the reviewer and authors’ names and information are withheld from the other.
+Implementation Research and Practice follows a masked review policy, in which the identities of authors and reviewers are concealed from one another.
 All manuscripts are reviewed as rapidly as possible, while maintaining rigor.
 Reviewers make comments to the author and recommendations to the Editors who then makes the final decision.

 You will also be asked to nominate peers who you do not wish to review your manuscript (opposed reviewers).